-3.2.5 Fixing the issue
+4.1.5.
+Resolving the issue

-It is then between the software providers and the EMI middleware unit arranging the distribution of the software to try and ensure that the issue is fixed by the target date, and the version of the software available in the UMD on the target date for installation across the EGI infrastructure does not contain the vulnerability.
+It is then between the software providers and the UMD to try and ensure that the issue is fixed by the target date, and the version of the software available in the UMD on the target date does not contain the vulnerability.

-3.2.6 When the issue is resolved
+4.1.6.
+When the patch is released

-When the new version of the software is released, i.e. made available in the UMD, with the issue resolved an advisory is issued by the SVG.
+When the patch is released an advisory is issued by the SVG.
 The release notes should refer to the advisory, and the advisory should refer to the release notes.

-3.2.7 If the target date is reached and no patch is available
+4.1.7.
+If the target date is reached and no patch is available

 The advisory is released on the target date, or the first working day after the target date.
-This may not necessarily be the case for Critical issues, see section 3.3.
+This may not necessarily be the case for Critical issues, see section 4.2.

-3.3 Special process for critical issues
+4.2.
+Special process for critical issues